 Stop at the McDonald Falls pull-off to see a lovely, wide set of falls crashing through McDonald Creek.

-A bit farther up the road, you’ll see another pull-off on your left with a white railing and a set of stairs descending a few steps towards the water.
+A bit farther up the road, you’ll see another pull-off on your left with a white railing and a set of stairs descending a few steps toward the water.
 This is a lovely view of the McDonald Cascade.
 You can get much closer to the water here than at the McDonald Falls pull-off.

 Trail of the Cedars